Sticky, smokey and sweet barbecue chicken skewers. Ideal for your next Keto & Paleo friendly barbecue. Here's how to make them.

 For this recipe, you can go ahead and marinade your chicken just before cooking, as our Unsweetened Classic BBQ Sauce is thick and sticks to the meat really well.
 The sticky, smokey sauce will give the chicken a caramelised and chargrilled coating with a rich and tasty sauce underneath.

-However, if you are marinading your meat in a thinner sauce (such as our Olive Oil Ranch Dressing) or an oil flavoured with herbs and spices, you will want to leave the meat sitting in the sauce for at least a couple of hours - ideally overnight in a refrigerator.
+However, if you are marinading your meat in a thinner sauce (such as our Avocado Oil Ranch Dressing) or an oil flavoured with herbs and spices, you will want to leave the meat sitting in the sauce for at least a couple of hours - ideally overnight in a refrigerator.
 This will allow it to infuse and soak up the flavour, as thinner sauces tend to just slide off the meat.